Are you ready to separate finances fairly

 Not with me - my fees are fixed and fully transparent.

-- £612 to start the divorce process online
+- £612 to start your divorce online

 - £60 to submit your Consent Order to court

-(These are paid directly to the court, not to me.)
+(These are paid directly to the court.)

 - A conveyancer (if one of you keeps the family home)